 UMass Boston

-Ensure you and your students have the tools and resources needed:
+Ensure you and your students have the tools and resources needed to teach and learn remotely:

 • A desktop or laptop device with a webcam.
 Contact your Chair/Dean if you are in need of a computer.